 APPLICATION REVIEW INFORMATION

-EVALUATION CRITERIA
+EVALUATION METRICS

 The EMC will conduct a preliminary technical review of all Initial Concept Proposals that are received by the due date.
-This review will consider the completeness of the proposals and whether they fall under the FPRs and/or associated regulations and are within the scope of the EMC’s Research Themes and CMQs .
+This review will consider the completeness of the proposals and whether they fall under the FPRs and/or related regulations and are within the scope of the EMC’s Research Themes and CMQs .
 The EMC will work with Board staff to screen proposals for any conflicts of interest.
-The EMC may request the Principal Investigator to provide additional information within a reasonable period.
-When the EMC determines that an Initial Concept is complete and within scope, it will invite the Principal Investigator to submit a Full Project Proposal by a specified date, typically in June.
+When the EMC determines that an Initial Concept Proposal is complete and within scope, it will invite the Principal Investigator to submit a Full Project Proposal by a specified date, typically in June.

-Full Project Proposals will be evaluated by the EMC using the ranking criteria and approach outlined in Section 4.2 of the EMC 2022 Strategic Plan.
-When a Full Project Proposal is deemed complete and ready for ranking, EMC members will rank the proposal according to the ranking process.
-EMC members will individually rank each project and the average ranking score will be calculated for each project.
-No specific minimum average ranking score is required for support; rather, individual project scores will be considered relative to other project scores, and will be considered in addition to other factors, including annually-prioritized research foci of the EMC.
+Full Project Proposals will be evaluated by the EMC using the Evaluation Metric criteria and approach outlined in Section 4.2 of the EMC Strategic Plan.
+When a Full Project Proposal is deemed complete and ready for scoring, EMC members will evaluate the proposal according to the Evaluation Metrics.
+EMC members will individually evaluate each project and the average evaluation score will be calculated for each project.
+No specific minimum average evaluation score is required for support; rather, individual project scores will be considered relative to other project scores, and will be considered in addition to other factors, including annually-prioritized research foci of the EMC and the available budget.

-Once all Full Project Proposals for the annual project cycle have been ranked, the EMC members will vote to make recommendations for allocation of available EMC funds to the Proposals, taking into consideration the project ranking score, how well the project tests the effectiveness of the FPRs, and the reasonableness of the requested budget.
+Once all Full Project Proposals for the annual project cycle have been scored, the EMC members will discuss the proposals and vote to make recommendations for allocation of available EMC funds to the Proposals, taking into consideration the project evaluation score, how well the project tests the effectiveness of the FPRs, and the reasonableness of the requested budget.
 The EMC may decide to recommend funding a proposal in full, in part, or not at all.
-Ranking results will be posted on the EMC’s website and applicants will be notified of the results and receive comments from the EMC.
+Evaluation results will be posted on the EMC’s website and applicants will be notified of the results and receive comments from the EMC.
 The EMC will generally complete the review of Full Project Proposals and make any funding recommendations for FY 2024/25 at the fall public meeting.

-It is the intent of the EMC to keep the ranking process transparent, with the ranking done in an easily trackable manner.
-The ranking will take place during regular, public meetings of the EMC.
-Thereafter, both the written notes of the public meeting and ranking results are published on the Board’s website.
-Project Principal Investigators will be notified of their project ranking, and any comments regarding their project referred to them from the Committee.
+It is the intent of the EMC to keep the evaluation process transparent, with the evaluation done in an easily trackable manner.
+Thereafter, both the written notes of the public meeting and evaluation results are published on the Board’s website.
+Project Principal Investigators will be notified of their evaluation score, and any comments regarding their project referred to them from the Committee.

-Preference may be given to projects based on the following factors, which are used to rank the proposed projects:
+Preference may be given to projects based on the following factors, which are used to evaluate the proposed projects:

 Critical Questions

-Projects that address multiple EMC critical themes and multiple critical questions within a given theme will be ranked higher than those that only address a single theme and critical question, particularly if the projects align with the EMC’s prioritized critical questions in that funding year.
-Five to six prioritized critical questions are determined by vote amongst the current EMC members at the beginning of each calendar year.
-Among the 12 above referenced themes, the EMC has prioritized four thematic questions for FY 2024/25, though this shall not exclude compelling thematic questions posed outside of those four questions.
+Projects that address multiple EMC Research themes and multiple Critical Monitoring Questions within a given theme will receive a higher evaluation metric score than those that only address a single theme and question, particularly if the projects align with the EMC’s prioritized Critical Monitoring Questions in that funding year.
+Up to six prioritized Critical Monitoring Questions are determined by vote amongst the current EMC members at the beginning of each calendar year.
+Among the 12 above referenced themes, the EMC has prioritized four thematic questions for FY 2025/26, though this shall not exclude compelling thematic questions posed outside of those four questions.
 See Section 1, Page 1 for the list of the four prioritized questions.

 All thematic questions associated with each of the 12 themes are listed in the EMC’s Research Themes and CMQs.
 Projects must describe how the study design and methods will adequately address the proposed critical question(s).